phac-nml/irida/doc/user/user/dashboard/index.md

 Remote APIs
 -----------
 Remote IRIDA installations can be used as data sources for associated projects and worklows.
 The "Remote APIs" section allows users to connect to remote IRIDA installations.

+**Note**: You must have been provided with a username and password for a remote instance of IRIDA before you can use the data located on that instance.

 ![Remote API button](images/remote-api-dash.png)